 This overview has been created with the health, safety, and well-being of our students living on campus as being the University’s top priority.
 The level of community created in residential environments is a worthy co-curricular experience to continue in this current climate so long as students display strong cooperation, respect, and social responsibility for one another.

-- New residents can bring up to two healthy adult helpers and returning residents can bring one healthy adult helper, if desired.
+- New residents can bring up to two healthy adult helpers and returning residents are requested to receive advanced permission from Director of Residence Life Sam Thacker to bring adult helpers, if desired.

 - Residents and guests will be screened and must pass our health and safety screening before proceeding into residence halls and apartments.